jplayer/react-jPlayer/README.md

 1. `jPlayer`: (Function)

 ### Returns
 (function): A function that wraps your jPlayer.
+This means that you can use Redux original connect to wrap this connect with as well if you wanted to pass aditional Redux data from the store to your jPlayer.

 ### Static Properties
 1. `id`: The id of the jPlayer, this is whatever name you called your jPlayer function.
 This is passed down as a context so that react-jPlayer can internally know which jPlayer is the current one.